Note: The links in this post are affiliate links.

 Typically, the biggest culprits when it comes to pushing PCs that are loaded down with bundled software are the TV shopping networks.

 They’re truly masters at getting people to pay extra for bundled software with their slick sales pitches and on-screen demonstrations.
 Don’t fall for it unless you truly need the software.
-(And in the case of Microsoft Office, you can probably get by with the free Open Office instead!)
+(And in the case of Microsoft Office, you can probably get by with the free (and in my opinion, awesome) Libre Office instead.)

 4 – Not skipping the extended warranty, especially on low-cost entry level computer equipment.